 “If,” Justice Stewart added, “the law before us does not reflect the standards of the people of Connecticut, the people of Connecticut can freely exercise their true Ninth and Tenth Amendment rights to persuade their elected representatives to repeal it.
 That is the constitutional way to take this law off the books.”

 Justice Black agreed with Justice Stewart.

 Since Griswold, the Supreme Court has cited the right to privacy in other rulings, most notably in Roe v.
 Wade, 410 U.S. 113 (1973).
 For the most part, the Court made these later rulings on the basis of Justice Harlan’s substantive due process rationale.
+[In West Coast Hotel v.
+Parrish (1937), the Court had rejected the idea that the Constitution protects “substantive rights,” i.e., protects certain activities from government interference that are not explicitly mentioned in the Bill of Rights.
+But the Griswold ruling found that “substantive rights” do exist in non-economic areas like “the right to privacy,” even if they do not in economic activities like the right to contract.]
 The Griswold line of cases remains controversial, and has drawn accusations of “judicial activism” by many conservatives.
-Although the Court explicitly declined to apply the rationale of Lochner v.
-New York (an economic substantive due process case), and claimed it did “not sit as a super-legislature to determine the wisdom, need, and propriety of laws that touch economic problems, business affairs, or social conditions,” it did sit as a super-legislature to overturn a statute that prohibited the use of contraceptives.
 Griswold is considered the first modern Supreme Court substantive due process case.